hessii/01-tutorial_plasma_wave_simulation/README.md

-# Hybrid Code Tutorial
+# Demo 1D Hybrid Code

+Compiler: C++ with c++14 or above languate dialect support.

-Tutorial for the hybrid particle-in-cell code
+Dependences: None (except for the standard library).

-When publishing results using this code and/or any modified versions thereof, users are kindly requested to cite
+Compilation: All source codes are under 'hybrid_1d/'.
+Open 'Makefile' and change "CXX", "CFLAGS", and "LDFLAGS" appropriately.

+Examples: The 'examples/' directory includes

+Disclaimer:

+License: See the LICENSE file.